Vesser00/incident-report/README.md

 1. `npm install`
 2. `npm run dev`
+3. Update project with your RapidAPI in `App.jsx`
+4. Update project with your Google Maps API in `App.jsx`

 This will install all of the needed dependencies and run the app in the dev mode.